dantemogrim/Rudolf-Steiner/public/plugins/boilerwind/README.md

 ##Develop

+1. Copy boilerwind folder
-1. Replace meta-data in boilerwind.php with your data
+2. Replace meta-data in boilerwind.php with your data
-2. Run npm run start
+3. Run npm run start
-3. Edit the edit.js block
+4. Edit the edit.js block

 ## When done